This page tells you about the chemotherapy drug combination called FOLFOX. There are sections about

 - Women may stop having periods (amenorrhoea) but this may be temporary

-- Sensitivity to the sun – cover up and stay in the shade while you are having this treatment and use a high factor sun cream on any exposed skin
+- Sensitivity to the sun – cover up and stay in the shade while you are having this treatment.
+Use a high factor sun cream on any exposed skin

 - Brown marking on the skin following the line of the vein where the chemotherapy has been injected